AvanAvi/AvanAvi/README.md

-# Hi there! 👋 AvanAvi here...
+# Hi there! 👋 Avan Avi here...

 🔭 Currently Crafting: 🚀📜  I've shifted gears from quantum computing and financial optimization to the fascinating world of smart contracts.
 I'm currently immersing myself in creating industrial-scale and real-world smart contracts on Algorand, with an eventual goal of achieving a touch of formalism.